arduino/docs-content/content/software/ide-v2/tutorials/01.getting-started-ide-v2/ide-v2-autocomplete-feature.md

 ![Serial Plotter.](assets/potentiometer-plotter.gif)

-The Serial Plotter tool is great for visualizing data using graphs, and to monitor e.g. peaks in voltage.
+The Serial Plotter tool is great for visualizing data using graphs, and to monitor for example peaks in voltage.

 You can monitor several variables simultaneously, with options to enable only certain types.